Top 50 MySQL Interview Questions and Answers

 In this category, we have only the SELECT command.

 These SQL commands are used to handle changes affecting the data in the database.
-We use these commands within the transaction or to make a stable point during changes in the database at which we can roll back the database state if required.
+They manage transaction states, allowing for rollback to a stable point if necessary.

 In this category, we have three commands: